darthgelum/PHPhoenix/README.md

 * Rapid development

-  PHPixie gets out of the way and lets you write code the way you want.
+  PHPhoenix gets out of the way and lets you write code the way you want.

 * Automagic